-- 1. The Company will provide reasonable accommodations for people with disabilities.
-Additionally, the Company will reasonably accommodate items such as requests for meeting locations, audio and visual capabilities, and other items requested by external stakeholders - 2.
-Publishing an annual schedule of meetings, for calendaring and coordination purposes, to be included in the workplan - 3.
-Publish a brief section that lists the recommendations from the previous Commission IRP acknowledgement - 4.
-Providing meeting materials (agenda and PowerPoint) approximately 7 days in advance of meetings - 5.
-Responding to pre- or post-meeting communication going over information of interest to stakeholders - 6.
-Offering separate workshops (e.g., forecasting, SENDOUT®, DSM) as requested - 7.
-Keeping a running list of action items from Technical Advisory Group (TAG) meetings that need to be further addressed if not directly related to the then-meeting topic or if more time is required to respond - 8.
-Provide TAG minutes that include the action items from bullet #7 as well as any upcoming deadlines for feedback on the IRP. - 9.
-Allowing for open, inclusive, and balanced participation and information sharing
+- The Company will provide reasonable accommodations for people with disabilities.
+Additionally, the Company will reasonably accommodate items such as requests for meeting locations, audio and visual capabilities, and other items requested by external stakeholders, including translation services upon advance request by meeting participants. - 2.
+Publishing an annual schedule of meetings, for calendaring and coordination purposes, to be included in the workplan.
+Instructions for Google/Microsoft translate will be provided for all published documents (through a brief explanation, initially in Spanish) - 3.
+Publish a brief section that lists the recommendations from the previous Commission IRP acknowledgement. - 4.
+Providing meeting materials (agenda and PowerPoint) approximately 7 days in advance of meetings, including an itemization of key questions and issues to be addressed during the meetings.
+Stakeholders are welcome to suggest additional agenda items in advance of meetings.
+So as to let other Stakeholders know of suggested topics, the Company prefers to have such topics submitted three days prior to the scheduled meeting.